Who Made This? Fake Detection and Source Attribution with Diffusion Features: Experimental Setup

 \section{Experimental Setup}

 This section details the experimental setup used in our study.
-First, we compare features from different layers of the diffusion U-Net to identify which layer is most effective at distinguishing real from synthetic content.
-We then describe the experimental setups for our two primary tasks: fake image detection (\Cref{sec:fake_detection}) and source generator attribution (\Cref{sec:attribution}).
+First, we compare features from different layers of the diffusion U-Net to identify which layer is most effective at distinguishing real from synthetic content (\Cref{sec:layer_sel}).
+We then describe the experimental setups for our two primary tasks: fake image detection (\Cref{sec:fake_detection}) and source model attribution (\Cref{sec:attribution}).
+Finally, in~\Cref{subsec:sdm_feature_ablations}, we present additional studies using different backbones, out-of-distribution datasets and various image perturbations.